A2.25: Healthy food and habits

 Instruction: Choose the correct solution

-Exercise 5: Healthy eating and exercising on the weekend
+Exercise 5: Healthy choices on the weekend

 Instruction: